callable-ltd/cal-jambonz-rust/README.md

-# cal-jambonz-rust
+# cal-jambonz-rust 🚀

 A Rust library for building applications that interact with the [Jambonz](https://jambonz.org/) communications platform.

+> 📱 **Heads up!** For implementing a complete Jambonz webhook server with Actix Web integration, check out our awesome companion project [jambonz-actix-web](https://github.com/callable-ltd/cal-jambonz-actix-web-rust) - it's perfect for handling those webhooks like a pro!

-## Overview
+## Overview 🌟

 This library provides a Rust implementation for creating and managing Jambonz applications.
 Jambonz is an open-source CPaaS (Communications Platform as a Service) that allows developers to build voice and messaging applications using a simple API.
 This library allows you to create Jambonz applications using type-safe Rust code, abstracting away the complexities of the underlying JSON webhook API.

-## Features
+## Features ✨

-- Type-safe implementation of Jambonz verbs and actions
+- 🛡️ Type-safe implementation of Jambonz verbs and actions
-- Simplified request/response handling for Jambonz webhooks
+- 🔄 Simplified request/response handling for Jambonz webhooks
-- Comprehensive support for Jambonz's feature set, including:
+- 🎯 Comprehensive support for Jambonz's feature set, including:
-    - Call control (answer, hangup)
+    - 📞 Call control (answer, hangup)
-    - Media operations (play, pause, record)
+    - 🎵 Media operations (play, pause, record)
-    - Speech recognition and text-to-speech
+    - 🗣️ Speech recognition and text-to-speech
-    - Conference management
+    - 👥 Conference management
-    - Call transfer and SIP integration
+    - 🔀 Call transfer and SIP integration
-    - Gather DTMF input
+    - 🔢 Gather DTMF input
     - And more...

-## Installation
+## Installation 📦

 Add this to your `Cargo.toml`: